computersarecool/respectrable/README.md

 The `max_patch` contains everything neccesary for the Max / Ableton side

-The `front_ends` folder contains example browser and TouchDesigner front ends to demo the project
+The `front_ends` folder contains example front ends to demo the project

 ### Instructions
 - Make sure to add this folder to the Max search path